L3yzs/win11themehyprland/README.md

 ~/.config/waybar/win11/

-Your Waybar configuration should look like this:
+Your Waybar configuration should look something like this:

 ~/.config/waybar/
 ├── win11/